siefca/configuration-blocks/README.md

 Summary
 -------

-This is simple module for creating configuration blocks in objects (modules, classes and their instances).
+This is simple module that helps in creating configuration blocks in objects.

-It lets to create separated, anonymous modules containing delegators.
+It separates configuration blocks from a class containing configuration methods by creating anonymous modules containing delegators.
 Those delegators are used to set or get some configuration data through delegates (methods that exist in your class or module).

 Example
 -------